 AWS CLI in S3

-- Create a service user with a role with access to S3.
-If you use a service user with the role s3.user, object_storage_user or
+- Create a service user with a role with S3 access.
+If you use a service user with the

-s3.bucket.user, an access policy must be configured in the bucket and its rules must allow access to this user. - Issue an S3 key to the user.
+s3.user,object_storage_user, ors3.bucket.userrole, an access policy must be configured for the bucket, and its rules must allow access to this user. - Issue an S3 key to the user.

 2. Install the client

-Use the Install or update to the latest version of the AWS CLI documentation from Amazon.
+Use the instructions in the Install or update to the latest version of the AWS CLI Amazon documentation.

 3. Create an AWS CLI configuration